OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 It's leveraging a running Frida server on a jailbroken device with the following out-of-box functionalities:

-- Execute popular FRIDA scripts
+- Execute popular Frida scripts
-- Execute custom FRIDA scripts
+- Execute custom Frida scripts
 - Dump all the loaded classes and relative methods
 - Hook methods on the fly